marcopxt/marcopxt/README.md

 👨‍💻 I'm an enthusiastic of data analysis, genetic assesment, genomic selection, and quantitative genetics.

 💡 I'm passionate about sharing knowledge and learning.
-Always open to new challegens and ready to face changes.
+Always open to new challenges and ready to face changes.

 # Reach me out